 Harvest and Vehicle Movement Ban: This is issued by local governments and place an even stronger restriction on our activities.
 It is declared when the use of engines, vehicles, plant or machinery (including mobile generators) is likely to cause a fire or contribute to the spread of a bushfire.
-In these instances, our crews are unable to use vehicles to patrol faults in bushfire areas, further delaying power restoration.
+In these instances, our crews may not be able to use vehicles to patrol faults in bushfire areas, further delaying power restoration.

 So while we understand longer restoration times and more frequent outages in bushfire risk areas during summer can be frustrating, we are always thinking safety first.

 Metro customers can also be affected by Total Fire Bans.
 Find out more.

 Read more about how we put safety first in bushfire season.

 What are Fire Danger Ratings?
 Visit the DFES website for full details.